District of Columbia's Estate Tax Laws

 If you live in the District of Columbia, then you live in one of a handful of jurisdictions that still collects a local death tax.
 The estates of DC residents, as well as the estates of nonresidents who own real estate or tangible personal property located in DC, are subject to local DC estate tax under the following guidelines.

 When Does District of Columbia Estate Tax Apply?

 For DC residents, an estate may be subject to the DC estate tax if the total gross estate exceeds $1,000,000.

-For nonresidents of DC, an estate may be subject to the DC estate tax if it includes real estate and/or tangible personal property having a situs within the District of Columbia and the gross estate exceeds $1,000,000.
+An estate may be subject to the DC estate tax for nonresidents of DC if it includes real estate or tangible personal property having a situs within the District of Columbia and the gross estate exceeds $1,000,000.

 If the estate is not passing to a surviving spouse or being donated to charity and the estate is subject to the DC estate tax, then the estate representative must file a DC Estate Tax Return called Form D-76.

 If the estate is passing to a surviving spouse or being donated to charity and the estate is subject to the DC estate tax, then the estate representative must file a DC Estate Tax Return called Form D-76EZ.

 The following documents should be attached to DC Form D-76 or DC Form D-76EZ, if applicable: